Project Server 2013

 Project Server 2010

-An important point for Project Server 2013, as was the case also for the April CU, is the requirement to load the March 2013 Public Update.
-Another important point to add here is that there was an issue with running the SharePoint Configuration Wizard on a server with Project Server 2013 installed – this is fixed by applying the April or June CU – so a good practice would be to load the March PU, then the August CU and then run the configuration wizard (if you didn’t already load the April CU).
+Another important point to add here is that there was an issue early last year running the SharePoint Configuration Wizard on a server with Project Server 2013 installed – this is fixed by applying the April 2013 or later– so a good practice would be to load SP1, then the August 2014 CU and then run the configuration wizard (if you didn’t already load the April 2013 through June 2014 CU).

 This include a number of fixes, so Microsoft strongly recommends that you test this in a test environment based on your production environment before putting this fix live in production.

 The article below provides information on how to deploy the Project Server Cumulative Update.

 You can read about the fixes included in the Project and Project Server August CUs from the following articles:

 Still waiting for news on the rollup package – more soon. *** Update 8/13 - I understand there will be no uber packages this month - see Stefan's link above ***